 With that said, being able to have them continually recovering hit points throughout the fight helps them stay useful as they naturally start to take on a new role as “meat shields” in combat.

-So what if the worst happens and an enemy breaks through your wall of summons and manages to bring you to 0 hit points?
+So what if the worst happens and an enemy breaks through your wall of summons and knocks you unconscious?

-That’s where your Circle of the Shepherd Druid’s level 14 ability, Faithful Summons, comes into play.
+That’s where your Circle of the Shepherd Druid’s level 14 capstone feature, Faithful Summons, comes into play!

-Hopefully this is an ability that you won’t get to show off very much, but it’s very nice to have!
+With any luck, this is an ability that you won’t get to show off very much.
+But it’s certainly very nice to have!

 While the creatures can’t get you back on your feet, they can make it far easier for your party members to help you out.